ComputationalRadiationPhysics/picongpu/docs/source/install/profile.rst

 **Production directory:** ``/scratch/$USER/`` and ``/scratch/$proj/``

-For these profiles to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`PNGwriter and libSplash <install-dependencies>` manually.
+For these profiles to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`PNGwriter <install-dependencies>` manually.

 Queue: gpu1 (Nvidia K20x GPUs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^